GetStream/stream-chat-react-native/COOKBOOK.md

 ## Components

 Stream Chat components make extensive use of React Context to maintain state and provide an optimal user experience.
-To access these contexts screen, components, or the entire app must be wrapped in Stream Chat Context components.
+To access these contexts your screens, components, or entire app must be wrapped in the Stream Chat Context components.

 ### theme